-Similar to South Dakota 4-H club management practices the South Dakota State Legislature utilizes parliamentary procedure to conduct business in session.
+Similar to South Dakota 4-H club management practices the South Dakota State Legislature utilizes a version of parliamentary procedure to conduct business in session.
 Here you will find common parli-pro motions.

 What: Main Motion

 When: When action needs to be taken on a bill or resolution, a legislator will introduce a motion.